Cumberland Colts

 The Cumberland Colts were a minor league baseball team based in Cumberland, Maryland between 1916 and 1932.
-The Cumberland Giants of the Pennsylvania-Ohio-Maryland League in 1906 and the 1907 Cumberland Rooters of the Western Pennsylvania League preceded the Colts.
-The Colts played as members of the 1916 Potomac League, the Blue Ridge League from 1917 to 1918 and Middle Atlantic League from 1925 to 1932.
-The Colts were a minor league affiliate of the New York Yankees in 1931 and 1932.
-With the Colts winning league championships in 1918, 1927 and 1931, Cumberland played home games at South End Park and then Community Park.
+The "Colts" played as members of the 1916 Potomac League, the Blue Ridge League from 1917 to 1918 and Middle Atlantic League from 1925 to 1932.
+The Colts were a minor league affiliate of the New York Yankees in 1931 and 1932, with the Colts winning league championships in 1918, 1927 and 1931.

+The Colts were preceded in minor league play by the Cumberland Giants of the 1906 Pennsylvania-Ohio-Maryland League and the 1907 Cumberland Rooters of the Western Pennsylvania League.

+The Cumberland teams hosted minor league home games at South End Park through 1918 and at Community Park from 1925 to 1932.

 History

 1906–1907 Pre–Colts teams

 The Colts were preceded by the 1906 Cumberland Giants and 1907 Cumberland Rooters.

 The Giants were charter members of the Class D level Pennsylvania-Ohio-Maryland League.
 The Cumberland Giants finished with a record of 50–48, 5th place in the eight–team Pennsylvania-Ohio-Maryland League.
 Cumberland was managed by Harry Irvine and Dan Raley.
 The Giants began play at South End Park.

 Cumberland briefly had a team during the 1907 season.
 The Cumberland Rooters played 25 games in the Class D level Western Pennsylvania League after the Latrobe, Pennsylvania franchise was moved to Cumberland during the season.
 The Rooters had a record of 5–20 before the franchise moved to Piedmont, West Virginia on June 27, 1907.
 The franchise folded before the end of the 1907 season.
 The Latrobe/cumberland/Piedmont team finished with a 18–46 overall record, managed by S. Whaley, William Morrow, Tom Dillon, Don Curtis and Bill Malarkey.